ATLANTA MARCH FOR OUR LIVES: March for Our Lives: Everything you need to know about today's rally against gun violence

 When is the march?

-The main "March for Our Lives" event in Washington, D.C., will begin at noon ET on Saturday, more than five weeks after the deadly school shooting.
+The main "March for Our Lives" event took place in Washington, D.C., beginning on Pennsylvania Avenue between Third Street Northwest and 12th Street Northwest.

 There have been other events in support of the shooting survivors, including a National School Walkout on March 14 that lasted for 17 minutes to honor those killed a month earlier in Parkland and to protest gun violence across the country.